For MASSMutual Employees: What Does a Strong Dollar Mean for the U.S. Economy?

 4

 Other countries are battling inflation, too, and the strong dollar is making their battles more difficult.
-The United States recovered more quickly from the pandemic recession, putting it in a better position to weather inflationary pressures.
+The United States recovered more quickly from the post-pandemic era recession, putting it in a better position to weather inflationary pressures.
 This information may be useful for those working for MASSMutual as it may help you make decisions that better protect your assets.

 Exports and Imports